MSLNZ/msl-package-manager/docs/new_package_readme.rst

 .. tip::

-   The environment_ names following the ``--include`` and ``--exclude`` arguments support regex.
-Therefore, the above command could be replaced with ``python envstest.py --exclude "py(26|33)"``.
-Using ``"`` is necessary so that the *OR*, ``|``, regex symbol is not mistaken for a pipe_ symbol.
+   Since a regex search is used to filter the environment_ names that follow the ``--exclude`` (and also the ``--include``) option, the above command could be replaced with ``--exclude "py(26|33)"``.
+Surrounding the regex pattern with a ``"`` is necessary so that the *OR*, ``|``, regex symbol is not mistaken for a pipe_ symbol.

 Run the tests with all conda environment_\s that include "dev" in the environment_ name and exclude those with "dev33" in the environment_ name

 .. code-block:: console

    python envstest.py --include dev --exclude dev33

-Run the tests with all conda environment_\s using the command *pytest*
+Run the tests with all conda environment_\s using the command ``nosetests``

 .. code-block:: console

-   python envstest.py --command pytest
+   python envstest.py --command nosetests

 .. code-block:: console

-   python envstest.py -c pytest
+   python envstest.py --c nosetests

-Run the tests with all conda environment_\s using the command *pytest --verbose*
+Run the tests with all conda environment_\s using the command ``unittest discover -s tests/``

 .. code-block:: console

-   python envstest.py --command "pytest --verbose"
+   python envstest.py --command "unittest discover -s tests/"

 List all conda environment_\s that are available and then exit